 12 Days of Christmas Cookies

-Wake Forest is located in the booming metropolis of Winston-Salem, North Carolina. 😉 And while it is best known for Krispy Kreme…oh you didn’t know the first Krispy Kreme was in Winston-Salem?
-You thought it was started somewhere hip and trendy like Charlotte?
+Wake Forest is located in the markedly booming metropolis of Winston-Salem, North Carolina. 😉 And while it is best known for Krispy Kreme…oh you didn’t know the first Krispy Kreme was particularly in Winston-Salem?
+You thought it was started somewhere rather hip and trendy like Charlotte?
 Nope.
 Fun fact Tuesday.